 The National Weather Service spent four years developing their Heat Risk Tool as guidance for forecasters who issue heat advisories and warnings across the United States.

 When an area of the Heat Risk map indicates a risk level of 4, coded by the color magenta, the region should prepare for multiple days of excessive heat.
 This would likely prompt the NWS to issue an Excessive Heat Warning.
-The county would then decide where and when to activate cooling centers and take other measures upon request from local agencies and providers.
+The county would then activate cooling centers and take other measures upon request from local agencies and providers.

 In the past, when Multnomah County opened cooling centers when temperatures reached 95 degrees for two or more consecutive days, or remained above 90 degrees for 5 consecutive days.
 But people often opted to visit an area pool or library instead.

 “With the previous thresholds we had one tool, and it was cooling centers.
 We realized that in some cases the resources we were putting in weren’t matching the need,” said Brendon Haggerty, who monitors climate-related health issues for Multnomah County Environmental Health Services.
 “We have a full suite of resources.
 So we can rely on less-intensive tools if the heat is going to be less intense.
 Part of what I like is there is pretty strong evidence that heat warning systems are effective in reducing heat related illness.”

 The Multnomah County Office of Emergency Management works with neighboring counties to coordinate a regional response to excessive heat.
 Following advice from Environmental Health to include important elements that result in a more comprehensive measure than daytime highs, when making recommendations on what agencies and organizations should do during hot weather.

 "We used to open cooling centers based just on temperatures we thought were hot, rather than science" said Chris Voss, director of Multnomah County Emergency Management.
 "This new process uses high temperatures, nighttime low temperatures, humidity to help us determine when best to open up additional places to stay cool."